 What is the Ketogenic Diet?

 Reducing carbs allows your body to use fat as fuel.
 A ketogenic diet is similar to the Atkins Diet; one of the leading low carb diet plans.
-One of the main similarities is reducing the amount of carbs eaten for a given day.
+One of the main similarities is reducing the number of carbs eaten for a given day.

 How to Get into Ketosis?

 How long does it take to get into ketosis?
 There’s no research showing the exact amount of time it takes to get your body into ketosis.
 However, you can get your body into ketosis by following a ketogenic diet.
-While challenging, it’s one of the easier ways to put your body into ketosis.
+While challenging, it’s one of the more natural ways to put your body into ketosis.

-When one follows a ketogenic diet, there’s a chance you’ll see a reduction in glucose and insulin levels.
 Cells depend on glucose or sugars for energy.
 Though the body can utilize fat as energy, it preferentially uses glucose as it is more efficient.
 Whereas, fat is most efficient only in the absence of glucose.

-Other ways of how to get into ketosis include increasing physical activities, eating keto approved foods or by taking exogenous ketones supplements such as Keto OS.
+Other ways of how to get into ketosis include increasing physical activities, eating keto-approved foods or by taking exogenous ketones supplements such as Keto OS.

 What is Keto Induction?